 Some companies produce bioidentical hormone therapy.
 Bioidentical hormones are theoretically derived from plants.

 Many companies claim that their bioidentical hormone products are a safer alternative to conventional HRT, which can consist of synthetic hormones.
-However, the Food and Drug Administration (FDA) does not regulate these supplements.
+However, the Food and Drug Administration (FDA)

 Additionally, the higher breast cancer risk is the same for bioidentical hormones as it is for synthetic hormones.
 Synthetic hormones are made in a laboratory that are chemically identical to those in the body.